charlesrollin/tiny_search_engine/README.md

 | **Total (MB)** | 1.0 | 102.1 |
 | **Ratio (%)** | 7.6 | 23.7 |

 The `Ratio` line of the table shows that the index size grows 3 times faster than the collection size.
-Assuming this growth is linear in the size of the working collection, the ratio will be equal to one round 1.7GB.
+Assuming this growth is linear in the size of the working collection, the ratio will be equal to one for a collection of approx. 1.7GB..

-To fourther improve the compression, one would implement Variable Byte Encoding (though it cannot be used on floats...).`
+To further improve the compression, one would implement Variable Byte Encoding (though it cannot be used on floats...).

 ### Requests performance